Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Donut Falls Trail

-A unique waterfall breaks through an enclosed cave hole
+Where a unique waterfall breaks through an enclosed cave hole.

 View at the Donut Falls in Utah